go-outside-labs/shell-toolkit/README.md

-# My dotfiles, shell scripts, and other scripts
+# Dotfiles, shell scripts, and other scripts

 More than a decade of *nix systems...